SheetJS/sheetjs/docbits/00_intro.md

 with a unified JS representation, and ES3/ES5 browser compatibility back to IE6.

 This is the community version.
-We also offer a pro version with performance enhancements, additional features by request, and dedicated support.
+We also offer a pro version with performance enhancements, additional features like styling, and dedicated support.

 [**Pro Version**](http://sheetjs.com/pro)